IQ404/IQ404/README.md

 - Usually I keep a [list of my notes](https://github.com/IQ404/Notes/blob/main/README.md) (currently private 😟 will be made public soon... ) on what I have been studying from various resources (there's even notes on tennis... ).

+- *In my spare time:*

-- In my spare time, I studied an online course ([GAMES101](https://sites.cs.ucsb.edu/~lingqi/teaching/games101.html), Introduction to Computer Graphics) taught in Chinese by [Lingqi Yan](https://sites.cs.ucsb.edu/~lingqi/).
+  - I studied an online course ([GAMES101](https://sites.cs.ucsb.edu/~lingqi/teaching/games101.html), Introduction to Computer Graphics) taught in Chinese by [Lingqi Yan](https://sites.cs.ucsb.edu/~lingqi/).

     [Here](https://github.com/IQ404/GAMES101-works/blob/main/README.md) (currently private 😟 will be made public soon... ) are the graphics I rendered from the homework I've done.

     [Here]() (currently private 😟 will be made public soon... ) is the final project I did for this course.

-- In my spare time, I studied an online course ([GAMES202](https://sites.cs.ucsb.edu/~lingqi/teaching/games202.html), Real-Time High Quality Rendering) taught in Chinese by [Lingqi Yan](https://sites.cs.ucsb.edu/~lingqi/).
+  - I studied an online course ([GAMES202](https://sites.cs.ucsb.edu/~lingqi/teaching/games202.html), Real-Time High Quality Rendering) taught in Chinese by [Lingqi Yan](https://sites.cs.ucsb.edu/~lingqi/).

     [Here]() (currently private 😟 will be made public soon... ) are the graphics I rendered from the homework I've done.

     [Here]() (currently private 😟 will be made public soon... ) is the final project I did for this course.

-- In my spare time, I studied [GAMES104](http://games-cn.org/games104/) (an online course on Modern Game Engine given by [BoomingTech](http://www.boomingtech.com), taught in Chinese).
+  - I studied [GAMES104](http://games-cn.org/games104/) (an online course on Modern Game Engine given by [BoomingTech](http://www.boomingtech.com), taught in Chinese).

     [Here]() (currently private 😟 will be made public soon... ) are the graphics I rendered from the homework I've done.

     [Here]() (currently private 😟 will be made public soon... ) is the final project I did for this course.

-- In my spare time, I studied an online course ([GAMES201](http://games-cn.org/games201/), Advanced Physics Engines) taught in Chinese by Yuanming Hu (the creator of the Taichi programming language).
+  - I studied an online course ([GAMES201](http://games-cn.org/games201/), Advanced Physics Engines) taught in Chinese by Yuanming Hu (the creator of the Taichi programming language).

     [Here]() (currently private 😟 will be made public soon... ) are the graphics I rendered from the homework I've done.

     [Here]() (currently private 😟 will be made public soon... ) is the final project I did for this course.

-- In my spare time, I studied Tom Looman's [Unreal C++ Course](https://courses.tomlooman.com/p/unrealengine-cpp?coupon_code=COMMUNITY15).
+  - I studied Tom Looman's [Unreal C++ Course](https://courses.tomlooman.com/p/unrealengine-cpp?coupon_code=COMMUNITY15).

     [Here]() (currently private 😟 will be made public soon... ) are the graphics I rendered from the homework I've done.

     [Here]() (currently private 😟 will be made public soon... ) is the final project I did for this course.

+- *Stuffs I did related to my Computer Game Engineering MSc at Newcastle University:*

   - I completed the course *CSC8502: Advanced Graphics for Games* from the Newcastle Game Engineering MSc.

     [Here]() (currently private 😟 will be made public soon... ) is the final project I did for this course.

   - I completed the course *CSC8503: Advanced Game Technologies* from the Newcastle Game Engineering MSc.

     [Here]() (currently private 😟 will be made public soon... ) is the final project I did for this course.

 ### You can find me on: